Travelbacon/homeassistant-solax-api-V2/README.md

 1. Edit the `secrets.yaml` file (refer to `secrets.yaml.sample` for reference).
 2. Create a `rest` directory in the configuration directory (`config/`).
 3. Update the configuration file (refer to `configuration.yaml.sample`).
+4. Optinally change the URL from https://global.solaxcloud.com to the URL mentioned int the Solax App.
+Note that the website of solaxgloud displays global.solaxcloud.com
+5. Change `scan_interval` to 10 seconds for more realtime communication.
+Note that the setting Secondreporting under settings in the app must be enabled.

 ### Additional Notes: